The compression body graph has infinite diameter: Preliminaries

 \subsection{The mapping class group}

-Let $S$ be a compact orientable surface, possibly with boundary.
-The \emph{mapping class group} $\text{Mod}(S)$ is the group of orientation preserving homeomorphisms of $S$, up to isotopy.
+Let $S$ be a compact connected oriented surface, possibly with boundary.
+The \emph{mapping class group} $\text{Mod}(S)$ is the group of homeomorphisms of $S$, up to isotopy.
 We shall fix a finite generating set for the mapping class group, and we shall write $\dg{g,h}$ for the corresponding word metric on $\text{Mod}(S)$.

+We say a simple closed curve in $S$ is \emph{peripheral} if it cobounds an annulus together with one of the boundary components of $S$.
+We say a simple closed curve in $S$ is \emph{essential} if it does not bound a disc and is not peripheral.